NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

  to interpret the resulting pixel values, how to perform basic raster math, and some of the key questions we should ask ourselves before creating a seamless grid from a point-based dataset.
-ArcGIS will be the primary demonstration tool used in this workshop however all concepts can be applied to any interpolation toolset.
+ArcGIS will be the primary demonstration tool used in this workshop however all concepts can be applied using any program with gridding capabilities.

 <div id="objectives">